Insurance Broker vs Agent: Key Differences & Which to Choose

 • You need coverage immediately (agents can bind on the spot)

-• You're loyal to a specific brand like State Farm or Allstate and want their discounts
+• You're loyal to a specific brand like State Farm or Allstate and want their exclusive discounts

 • You have straightforward, standard car insurance needs

-• You prefer working with a single, dedicated point of contact for your insurer
+• You prefer a single, dedicated point of contact tied directly to your insurer

 Choose an Insurance Broker If: